jpelera/slate_website/index.md

 ---
 layout: default
 ---
-# This is the beginning of my website
+# This is the beginning of my website John Pelera
-John Pelera
+This is the second line
 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).